guidance-guarantee-programme/pension_guidance/content/benefits.md

 **Example** You’re 69 and applying for Council Tax Reduction.
 You have a pension pot of £40,000 and take an adjustable income of £1,000 a year from it.
 Your local council have calculated that you could get £1,800 a year from an annuity – they'll use this figure when you're assessed for benefits.
 $E

-It’s your responsibility to tell DWP or your local council if you or your partner take any money from your pension pot.
+It’s your responsibility to tell DWP, HMRC or your local council if you or your partner take any money from your pension pot.

 %If you deliberately spend or give away money (including tax-free cash) from your pension pot to get or increase benefits, DWP or your local council may assess your eligibility again and treat you as still having that money.%